Laser Scanning – Precision in Measured Surveys

 The Creation of Point Clouds

 An integral aspect of laser scanning is the downloading of the captured data to a point cloud.
 This is where all the information about the surveyed structure is collected.
-Technicians then use the raw data to create a 3D model.
+Technicians then use the raw data to create a 3D BIM model.
 Requiring a high degree of skill, this process enables stakeholders working on construction projects to see a virtual replica of the structure.
-As Bury Associates can deliver our outputs in any type of Building Information Modelling software (BIM), architects, engineers, and conservationists are able to overlay their own designs atop the true dimensions of the building.
+As Bury Associates can deliver 3D models in any type of Building Information Modelling software (BIM), architects, engineers, and conservationists are able to overlay their own designs atop the true dimensions of the building.
 This ensures that their plans will work with the structure, enabling a smooth, cost-effective construction process with no nasty surprises along the way.

 Laser Scanning Historical Buildings